kirkhofer/adventofcode/readme.md

     - Installed PowerShell Core 7.3.0
     - Installed Dotnet Core 6.0.402
     - Installed SQL Server

-## History
-Day 2: Added a SQL script that is running on my local WSL also did 2021/day01

 ## Running the code
 - CD to the folder and soluion you want to test